Crook County Courthouse: Description

 The Crook County Courthouse consists of a basement, two main floors, an attic, and a clock tower.
 The 47-ton clock tower features a 1907 clock with an original crank system that is wound once a week.
 The building also includes the Crook County Clerk's Office, which maintains historic records dating back to 1882.

 As built, the basement was 11 feet high, with walls all above ground, and built of gray stone quarried about one mile west of the courthouse site.
 By the end of August, 1907, the basement was nearly complete.
 The basement was intended to contain three large vaults and the jail.

 The dimensions of the ground plan for the courthouse were 75 by 107 feet.
-The first and second storeys above basement were to be 17 and 14 feet high respectively.
+The first and second stories above basement were to be 17 and 14 feet high, respectively.
 There were to be three solid stone approaches to the building which itself was to be built of brick with stone trim.

-Shortly after completion, the Crook County Journal touted the structure as "the finest in Eastern Oregon."
+Shortly after completion, the Crook County Journal touted the structure as "the finest in Eastern Oregon".

 Replacement

-By 2021, the courthouse had become out of date.
-It was characterized as "It’s beautiful from the outside, but cramped and crumbling within.
+By 2021, proposals to replace the courthouse were considered.
+It was characterized as: "It's beautiful from the outside, but cramped and crumbling within.
 Old vaults are now offices and there is no air conditioning or privacy.
 Safety and security are severely compromised, leaving everyone vulnerable to the risk of human or natural disaster."
 A new justice center was proposed to be built on a different site, with the old courthouse to have its structure reinforced and then converted into county offices.

-In an election held on November 8, 2021, Crook County voters approved a bond issue to raise up to $35 million for a new justice center.
+In an election held on November 8, 2021, Crook County voters approved a bond issue to raise up to $35 million for a new justice center on a different site.